stackgl/gl-magic-uniforms/README.md

 Uniforms can now be got and set by name, in the same style as documented in [gl-shader](https://github.com/stackgl/gl-shader#uniforms).

 _**Note:** `program` must be in use when setting `uniforms`, or unexpected behavior may occur.
 This is not done by default to avoid an excess of calls to `gl.useProgram`._

+Additionally, you can pass in the following options:

+* `opts.cacheScalars`: if `true`, scalar uniforms (e.g. `float`, `bool`, `int`) will be cached where possible, reducing the amount of work for the GPU.
+Defaults to `true`.
+* `opts.cacheVectors`: if `true`, vector uniforms will be cached where possible, provided they're 4 or less elements long.
+Defaults to `false`, as there are cases where this produces more overhead when enabled depending on how often these values change.

 ## License